 Fees and Lower Relative Returns

-Whatever crowdfunding platform you decide to start your investment journey with, you have to pay 1% to 2.5% (or more) management fees.
-It is true that this advisory fee isn’t high compared to other management charges for the same services, but not many of you would be ready to pay 1%.
+Whatever crowdfunding platform you decide to start your investment journey with, you have to pay 5% to 10% (or more) management fees.
+It is true that this advisory fee isn’t high compared to other management charges for the same services, but not many of you would be ready to pay even that.
 Therefore, it is wise to read the investment contract thoroughly before committing your investment.

 When you are aware of what is real estate crowdfunding, you know it brings lower profits than what you get by investing directly in a conventional property.
 The reason is that the middle party – developer or operator – also needs to make money.
 Besides, other factors like types of crowdfunding (debt or equity) and the final accomplishment of your investment also matter.
 Generally, you can hope to receive 8% to 10% profit in debt investments and 18% to 23% in equity investments.